-A. Recipients have the responsibility to work with a regional stakeholder group and Travel Oregon's RCTP staff to construct a RCTP plan, implement the RCTP plan, account for the RCTP funds and have, through contract with Travel Oregon, the authority to implement the plan on behalf of the region once the region's plan is adopted by the OTC or Travel Oregon staff, as determined by the OTC.
+- A. Recipients have the responsibility to work with a regional stakeholder group and Travel Oregon's RCTP staff to construct a RCTP plan, implement the RCTP plan, account for the RCTP funds and have, through contract with Travel Oregon, the authority to implement the plan on behalf of the region once the region's plan is adopted by the OTC or Travel Oregon staff, as determined by the OTC. - B. A region may request that an entity from another, perhaps adjacent, region implement some or all their RCTP

-B. A region may request that an entity from another, perhaps adjacent, region implement some or all of their RCTP obligations for them.
-This will not necessarily result in that region no longer being seen as a "tourism region" for the purposes of Travel Oregon's marketing materials (Official State Visitor Guide, website, etc.).
+- obligations for them.
+This will not necessarily result in that region no longer being a "tourism region" for the purposes of Travel Oregon's marketing materials (Official State Visitor Guide, website, etc.).
 This should only be undertaken to enable efficiencies in the implementation of RCTP plans.
-In the event that one recipient selects an entity from an adjacent region to implement/administer the RCTP plan, the two organizations will develop a collaborative tourism plan encompassing both regions.

-C. A region may request that Travel Oregon implements their RCTP plan on their behalf.

-D. Failure of a qualified regional recipient being designated by the Oregon Tourism Commission to implement an RCTP plan may result in Travel Oregon implementing that region's plan on behalf of the region.
+If one recipient selects an entity from an adjacent region to implement/administer the RCTP plan, the two organizations will develop a collaborative tourism plan encompassing both regions. - C. A region may request that Travel Oregon implements their RCTP plan on their behalf. - D. Failure of a qualified regional recipient being designated by the Oregon Tourism Commission to implement an RCTP plan may result in Travel Oregon implementing that region's plan on behalf of the region.
 Failure of a region to develop an approved regional plan may result in those funds originally budgeted to that region not being disbursed, in which case, Travel Oregon will utilize those funds to implement a plan on behalf of that region.
-Please note that Travel Oregon staff is available to provide facilitation services to any region needing assistance in the RCTP planning process.

-E. Recipients will act as the RDMO on behalf of the region, including performance of all obligations as such, for the duration of contracting period.
+Please note that Travel Oregon staff is available to provide facilitation services to any region needing assistance in the RCTP planning process. - E. Recipients will act as the RDMO on behalf of the region, including performance of all obligations as such, for the duration of contracting period. - F. The entity selected will be responsible for the collection and submission of all tourism-related content from the entire region into the Oregon Tourism Information System (OTIS).
+RDMOs are expected to upload new listings and maintain current listing information to OTIS on a quarterly basis each fiscal year.
+RDMOs do not need to be the exclusive listing provider in their region but need to have an awareness of other entities within their region that are actively providing listings to OTIS, in an effort to ensure regional coverage. - G. Travel Oregon requires a review of all RCTP funded marketing and sales materials before the materials are published and distributed.
+Travel Oregon's staff will complete their review of materials 1 week after receiving them.
+A Travel Oregon logo/tagline placement requirement document will be made available to RDMO partners.
+This document will illustrate best practices for logo/tagline inclusion across all media types.
+This document will be updated to stay current with market trends. - H. Upon biennial plan approval, RDMOs are required to meet with Travel Oregon departments to discuss plan implementation. - I. When utilizing RCTP resources for new staff positions, RDMOs are required to schedule orientations with Travel Oregon's departments.